 In this section, you will be able to find information on how your child can access the right support, which is graduated to respond their specific level of needs.
-For most children and young people with special educational needs, their needs will be met through additional school support - SEN Support.
+For most children and young people with special educational needs, their needs will be met through additional school support SEN Support (for Children and young people with Special Educational Needs) .
 For those with more complex needs, they may need an Education, Health and Care Plan.

 Children with SEN may find it harder to learn than most children of the same age and some children will need extra or different help.